HERA-Team/hera_opm/docs/task_scripts.md

 no longer needed locally) using shell builtins.
 Note that these bash scripts typically run in new environments, and any commonly-used custom functions must be loaded as part of the script.
-Anaconda environments must also be loaded, though the `hera_op` package provides support for this, and so writing this into the task scripts is not necessary.
+Anaconda environments must also be loaded, though the `hera_opm` package provides support for this, and so writing this into the task scripts is not necessary.

 ## Naming Convention